 - 1. Recognize that the education of their children is a joint responsibility of the parents or guardians and school community. - 2.
 Send their children to school ready to participate and learn as required by New York State Education Law and in accordance with the District's Comprehensive Student Attendance Policy (#7110).
 Ensure that children attend school regularly and on time.
 Ensure absences are excused. - 3.
 Ensure their children are dressed and groomed in a manner consistent with the student dress Code. - 4.
-Help their children understand that in a democratic society appropriate(need to clarify?
-What is appropriate?) rules are required to maintain a safe, orderly environment. - 5.
+Help their children understand that in a democratic society appropriate rules are required to maintain a safe, orderly environment. - 5.
 Know school rules and help their children understand them to maintain a safe, orderly environment in accordance with the District Code of Conduct. - 6.
 Convey to their children a supportive attitude towards education and the District. - 7.
 Build good relationships with teachers, other parents or guardians and their children's friends. - 8.
 Work with our schools to maintain open and respectful communication so as not to offend, slander, or restrict the rights and privileges of others. - 9.
-Help their children deal effectively with peer pressure.(How?
-Does the district need to give examples?) - 10.
+Help their children deal effectively with peer pressure. - 10.
 Inform school officials of changes in the home situation that may affect student conduct or performance. - 11.
-Provide a place for students and ensure homework assignments are completed.
-(When do students take over this responsibility?
-Middle school?
-High school?) - 12.
-Teach their children respect and dignity for themselves, and other students regardless of actual or perceived race, color, weight, national origin, ethnic group, religious practice, disability, sexual orientation, gender/gender identity, or sex, which will strengthen the child's confidence and promote learning in accordance with the Dignity for All Students Act.
+Provide a place for students and ensure homework assignments are completed. - 12.
+Teach their children respect and dignity for themselves, and other students regardless of actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender/gender identity, or sex, which will strengthen the child's confidence and promote learning in accordance with the Dignity for All Students Act.